RN255/bluesky-task/README.md

 ## Project Name: Premium Volkswagen (Bluesky Interactive task)
-This is a website for a fictional company called Premier Volksvagen.
+This is a website for a fictional company called Premium Volksvagen.
 It is a page for showcasing a new car called an e-Golf.
 The website contains some information about the car, a section asking users if they want to test drive the car and a form where users can contact the company.

 ## How to use
 Website is live at: https://rn255.github.io/blueskyTask/